aras-p/aras-p.hugo/content/blog/2024/09-mathlib-style.md

 * "C++ has zero cost abstractions" (compared to raw C code) is not true, unless you're on Clang.
 * Debug build (no optimizations at all) performance of any C++ code style is really bad.
 The only way I could make it acceptable, while still being C++, is by specializing code for common cases, which I achieved by... using *C preprocessor macros* 🤦.
+* It is not true that "MSVC has horrible Debug build performance".
+Yes it is the worst of all of them, but the other compilers *also* produce really badly performing code in Debug build config.
 * SIMD intrinsics in a non-optimized build have quite bad performance :(
 * Using "enable some optimizations" build setting, e.g. `-Og`, might be worth looking into, if your codebase is C++ and heavy on inlined functions, lambdas and that stuff.